luetkemj/refs/BOOKS.md

 - [ ] 📗 📆 The Creative Act, A Way of Being - Rick Rubin
 - [ ] 🎧 Hyperspace - Michio Kaku
 - [ ] 📗 🔖 The Art of Noticing - Rob Walker
-- [x] 📗 🔖 Killers of the Flower Moon - David Grann
+- [x] 📗 Killers of the Flower Moon - David Grann
-- [x] 📗 🔖 Catching the Big Fish - David Lynch
+- [x] 📗 Catching the Big Fish - David Lynch
+- [x] 📗 Sideways Stories From Wayside School - Louis Sachar
+- [ ] 📗 🔖 Wayside School is Falling Down - Louis Sachar

 2024 [43, 5]